EXPUNCTION AND NONDISCLOSURE

 To protect your privacy, you can have certain crimes erased from your record.
 This is a good idea if you do not want prospective employers, landlords or colleges finding out about your arrest during a background check.
 Because arrests are a matter of public record, anyone searching the Internet for you can also see your criminal record.

-If you do not like that idea, contact the Denton County expungement lawyers at Paine & Nolter, P.C.
-We have more than 40 years of combined experience with criminal defense.
+If you do not like that idea, contact the Denton County expungement lawyers at The Nolter Law Firm.
+We have many years of experience with criminal defense.
 If you are eligible for expunction or non-disclosure, we will work hard to clear your record.
-Please call our office at 940-382-4200 or contact us online to make an appointment.
+Please call our office at 940-800-8025 or contact us online to make an appointment.

 Clearing or Sealing Your Record

 We can file an expunction order to erase the case from your record if one of the following applies:

 - Someone falsely gave your name when he or she was arrested